bkachava/web/dashboard/README.md

 ## Background

-A dashboard for the Weather data analysis was created, using HTML 5, CSS, and Bootstrap 4.0.
+A dashboard for the Weather data analysis was created, using __HTML 5, CSS, and Bootstrap 4.0__.

 ## Blanttitude - Latitude Analysis Dashboard with Attitude